Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 };
 ```

 Well, it does what it's supposed to.
+Please do not explain me that I know nothing about GB programming or that this code is not usefull in 2024 compared to Python codes, I yet know that.